coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 ## Chapter Concepts

 We've covered many concepts in this chapter.
 It may seem a bit overwhelming, but be patient, look at your code, and read through the sections again if necessary.
-If you need help, the [Corona Forums](https://forums.coronalabs.com/) are a friendly venue to communicate with other Corona developers and staff members.
+If you need help, [Discord](https://discord.com/invite/Abf5V9G) and [the forums](https://forums.solar2d.com/) are a friendly venue to communicate with other developers.

 Here's a quick overview of what you learned in this chapter: